nsulmol/afspm/README.md

 - xarray, as a general labeled data format we can convert to/from.
 - imageio, to read images for tests.
-- pysimplegui, for some simple UIs.
+- tk, for some simple UIs with tkinter.
 - scipy, for some data manipulation.
 - matplotlib, for visualizing some data (using xarray data structures).